Features Why Us? Pricing FAQ Roadmap Blog Try Free for 14 Days

 justRead with every margin set to zero.

-Best for: readers with their own EPUB library who want full control over fonts, colors, margins, and per-book layout.
+Best for: readers with their own EPUB library who want full control over fonts, colors, margins, and per-book layout, and who want the app to still be here in five years.

-Trade-offs: iOS only, and it is a subscription app (with a free trial) rather than a store you buy books from.
+Trade-offs: iOS only, and it is a subscription (with a free trial and a one-time lifetime option) rather than a store you buy books from.
+No text-to-speech and no Apple Pencil markup.
+More on the honest limits below.

 2. Apple Books - best for casual readers in the Apple ecosystem

 Apple Books is the safe default.
-It is pre-installed, follows Apple's design standards consistently, and handles large libraries well; it imported the same 5,000-book folder without performance issues.
-If you mostly want to open an EPUB and read without thinking about settings, it is hard to fault.
+It is pre-installed, follows Apple's design standards, syncs cleanly across your Apple devices, and handles a large library without fuss.
+If you mostly want to open a book and read without thinking about settings, it is hard to fault, and for anything bought from Apple it is genuinely the smoothest experience on the list.

-Best for: casual readers who value zero setup and tight Apple integration.
+Best for: casual readers who value zero setup and tight Apple integration, and whose books mostly come from Apple's store.

-Trade-offs: no custom fonts, shallow customization, no landscape lock.
+Trade-offs: no custom fonts, shallow customization, no landscape lock, dark-gray rather than true-black night mode, and everything lives inside Apple's library.

 3. Kindle - best if you live in Amazon's store